To receive email and/or text updates from the City on COVID-19, click here, or text GOLETA COVID-19 to 468311.

-The Santa Barbara County Public Health Department is holding press conferences on COVID-19 Monday, Wednesday and Friday at 4:30 p.m. on Channel 20 and YouTube at "CSBTV 20."
+The Santa Barbara County Public Health Department is holding press conferences on COVID-19 Mondays and Thursdays at 4:30 p.m. on Channel 20 and YouTube at "CSBTV 20."
+The Tuesday update will be presented at the Board of Supervisors meeting at 9:00 a.m., also available on Channel 20 and YouTube at "CSBTV 20."

 View's the City's list of COVID-19 Resources for the Goleta Community.

 Santa Barbara County is taking steps to reopening society and our economy within the framework of Governor Newsom’s Resilience Roadmap.
 To support implementation of the roadmap for phased reopening, a localized supplemental guide has been produced.

 The Santa Barbara County RISE Guide, or Reopening In Safe Environment, was developed by medical experts and supported by feedback from all sectors of the community to create a science-based framework for residents, businesses and organizations by which to reopen in a phased manner, while prioritizing public health and protecting our most vulnerable populations.

 The RISE Guide outlines the steps for reopening that can be safely taken in our community, balanced with the importance of resuming individual and economic activities as the COVID-19 epidemic evolves.
 The reopening approach is broken down into four phases, each with public health criteria for moving to and from phases:

 - Stage 3: Higher Risk Workplaces